 How is Guru Nanak Jayanti celebrated?

 Basically, Guru Nanak Jayanti is a three-day festival that is celebrated full of excitement.
 Two days prior to the birthday of Guru Nanak Dev Ji, the Akhand Path is held in the Gurudwaras.
-In this path, 48 hours of non-stop reading is done of the Guru Granth Sahib, the religious book of the Sikh religion.
-A day prior to the birthday, a procession is organised which is led by Panj Pyaras and known as Nagarkirtan.
-In the procession, the Sikh flag that is known as the Nishan Sahib and the Palanquin of Sri Guru Granth Sahib is carried.
-Various groups of singers participate, sang hymns with brass bands in the procession.
+On this path, 48 hours of non-stop reading is done of the Guru Granth Sahib, the religious book of the Sikh religion.
+A day prior to the birthday, a procession is organized which is led by Panj Pyaras and known as Nagarkirtan.
+In the procession, the Sikh flag is known as the Nishan Sahib and the Palanquin of Sri Guru Granth Sahib is carried.
+Various groups of singers participate and sang hymns with brass bands in the procession.